 Polar Bear Plunge Club will raise money for the Special Olympics and participate in the annual Cool Schools Plunge.

-Red Heroes Club
+Red Cross Club

 The goals of this club include making meals for families at the Ronald McDonald House, volunteering at charity events and races, and visiting children in pediatric hospitals.